 - The frequency in which people compare themselves to others

 - Exposure to images of idealized versus normal bodies (most commonly by media exposure)

 - History of abuse (including sexual, physical, and emotional abuse)

 - Experiencing prejudice and discrimination based on race, ethnicity, religion, ability, sexual orientation, or gender identity

 How to promote positive body image

 - De-emphasize numbers.
-Neither weight nor Body Mass Index indicate anything substantial about body composition and health.
+Neither weight nor Body Mass Index indicates anything substantial about body composition and health.
 Eating habits, activity patterns, and other self-care choices are much more important.